jkunimune/elastik/readme.md

 - Natural Earth 50m ocean dataset
 - Natural Earth 110m admin 0 countries dataset
 - Natural Earth 110m lakes dataset

+## References

+These projections are closely based on the Danseiji map projections I previously published: J. Kunimune, "Minimum-error world map projections defined by polydimensional meshes", _International Journal of Cartography_ **6**.1 (2021), p.
+78–99, DOI: [10.1080/23729333.2020.1824174](https://doi.org/10.1080/23729333.2020.1824174).

+The coastlines used for the mesh and distortion maps, as well as the rivers and borders used for [water.png](examples/water.png), [political.png](examples/political.png), and [human migration.svg](examples/human migration.svg) are taken from [Natural Earth](https://www.naturalearthdata.com/).

+The ecoregion boundaries used for [biomes.png](examples/biomes.png) are taken from the [World Wildlife Fund's](https://www.worldwildlife.org/) TEOW dataset: D. M. Olson, E. Dinerstein, E. D. Wikramanayake, and al., "Terrestrial ecoregions of the world: a new map of life on Earth", _Bioscience_ **51**.11 (2001), p.
+933–938, DOI: [10.1641/0006-3568(2001)051\[0933:TEOTWA\]2.0.CO;2](https://doi.org/10.1641/0006-3568\(2001\)051[0933:TEOTWA]2.0.CO;2).

+The chlorophyll concentration data used for [chlorophyll.png](examples/chlorophyll.png) is taken from [NOAA CoastWatch's](https://coastwatch.noaa.gov/cwn/index.html) Chlorophyll-a Gap-filled DINEOF 9km dataset.
+The Northern Hemisphere uses the data for 2023 Jun 21, the Southern Hemisphere uses the data for 2023 Dec 21, and the band between 15°S and 15°N is a blend between the two.
+I downloaded their NC (HDF?) files using their [Data Portal](https://coastwatch.noaa.gov/cw_html/cwViewer.html).
+The driving direction data used for [driving direction.svg](examples/driving direction.svg) is copied off of the 2020 May version of [Countries driving on the left or right.svg](https://commons.wikimedia.org/wiki/File:Countries_driving_on_the_left_or_right.svg), published by Benjamin D. Esham on the Wikimedia Commons.

+The human migration routes used for [human migration.svg](examples/human migration.svg) is copied off of the 2023 October version of [Early migrations mercator.svg](https://commons.wikimedia.org/wiki/File:Early_migrations_mercator.svg), published by D. Bachmann on the Wikimedia Commons.
+That map is based on collated information from the Wikipedia article [Early human migrations](https://en.wikipedia.org/wiki/Early_human_migrations), and from the article M. Metspalu, T. Kivisild, E. Metspalu, and al., "Most of the extant mtDNA boundaries in south and southwest Asia were likely shaped during the initial settlement of Eurasia by anatomically modern humans", _BioMed Central Genomics_ **5** (2004), article 26, DOI: [10.1186/1471-2156-5-26](https://doi.org/10.1186/1471-2156-5-26).
+The grey regions around the continents represent the coastlines assuming a sea level 125 m below what it is today (during the last glacial maximum), calculated using [General Bathymetric Chart of the Oceans's](https://www.gebco.net/) 2023 gridded bathymetry data.